peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 <!--more-->

+**Arkadiev, Peter & Evgeniya Klyagina**.
+The discourse basis of (non-)finiteness in Abaza.
+Presentation at the 56th annual meeting of the Societas Linguistica Europaea, Athens, 29 August — 1 September 2023. [pdf](ArkadievKlyagina2023_AbazaFinDisc)

 **Arkadiev, Peter**.
 Unmarked resultatives in Abaza (Northwest Caucasian) and the typology of passive lability.
 Invited talk at the Linguistic Colloquium of the University of Cologne, 15 June 2023. [pdf](Arkadiev2023_AbResPassLab_Cologne.pdf)

 **Arkadiev, Peter**.
 Are single-term case systems possible?
 Invited talk at the Linguistic Colloquium of the Johannes-Gutenberg University, Mainz, 17 April 2023. [pdf](Arkadiev2023_monocasual_Mainz.pdf)